decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ## Proof Protocol Subroutines

-This section describes the subroutines used by the ProofGen and ProVerify algorithms defined in (#proof-generation-proofgen) and (#proof-verification-proofverify) respectively.
+This section describes the subroutines used by the ProofGen and ProofVerify algorithms defined in (#proof-generation-proofgen) and (#proof-verification-proofverify) respectively.
 See (#proof-generation-and-verification-algorithmic-explanation), for a high-level intuitive overview, of the procedure used to generate and verify a BBS proof.

 ### Proof Initialization